Frequently Asked Questions

 What is the financial cost to the organization to host a Maryland Corps/Service Year Option Member?

 All organizations will need to provide necessary equipment (e.g. computer, cell phone etc. as needed), fringe benefits (such as health insurance), supervision, mentorship, in addition to in-kind support similar to what they provide to their employees.
-In addition, large organizations (those with more than 50 employees) must also pay a fee of $12,500 per member.
-If a large organization hosts more than 3 members, the fee is reduced per member to $10,000 per member.
+Additional cost sharing depends upon your organization's operating budget.

 Members are considered employees of the host site partner, and must be hired as W-2 employees.
 If you do not currently pay anyone at your organization as a W-2 employee, you must go through the process to do so in advance of a member being placed with your organization.